AlexGeddylfson/RPI-Thermostat/README.md

 2. ```sudo apt install apache2 ibapache2-mod-wsgi python3 libexpat1 python3-pip```
 3. ```sudo a2enconf mod-wsgi | sudo a2enmod cgi``` to allow the wsgi mod to run in apache
 4. ```sudo systemctl restart apache2``` to restart apache and complete that side of the configuration.
 5. You will copy the contents of the Thermostat Server and modify the config.json to match your environment.
-Then either run the server.py or add it as a service by running these commands. ```sudo nano /etc/systemd/system/thermostatserver.service``` | adding this into the service file.
+Then either run the server.py or add it as a service by running these commands.
+In lieu of the legacy HTML included in this, you can use the build of the web app that is included in the Thermostat-App [here](https://github.com/AlexGeddylfson/Thermostat-App/releases).
+This will unify the app and web app making it one smooth experience. ```sudo nano /etc/systemd/system/thermostatserver.service``` | adding this into the service file.
 ```
 [Unit]
 Description=Thermostat Service